Bhutanese

 Trade Relations

-Trade is primarily with India, Bhutan's largest economic partner, focusing on hydropower, agriculture, and handicrafts.
+Bhutan's trade is primarily with India, focusing on hydropower and agricultural products.

 Shared Artistic Projects